Article

 • Responsive.
 Products have to be adapted to different devices.
 Angular Material is not responsive by default, but its elements can be used to build modern designs with responsiveness in mind.

 It does not mean that using Angular Material would inevitably turn your website into a Google-style page, with those colorful icons and Google font.
-The library allows for a high level of customization.
-You can change parameters of elements to fit the needs and style of different products, use one of the existing Angular Material themes or create your own.
+The library allows for a high level of customization and configuration.
+You can change the parameters of elements to fit the needs and style of different products, use one of the existing Angular Material themes, or create your own.

-We have chosen some great examples of websites with different styles and content, all developed with Angular Material and using different layouts.
+We have selected some excellent examples of websites with diverse styles and content, all developed with Angular Material and featuring various layouts.

 Grids consisting of images or cards (image and text grouped together) are very common in Material design.
 Let’s take a look at some examples: